shiroyasha/blog-source/source/posts/2017-07-17-monorepos-monoliths-in-disguise.html.md

 changes another service, he need to wait for the previous build on the master branch to complete.

-Several month in with your new monorepo approach, you notice something strange.
+Several months in with your new monorepo approach, you notice something strange.
 Every service in your system is deployed at once.
 Changes in one service directly affect other services.
 You need to synchronize with every other developer when you want to introduce changes in one of your services.
 Everyone